toolsmax0/COMP2432_RBM/README.md

 ## Program Structure

-### Control Flow
+### Activity Diagram

-The control flow of the program is demonstrated by the following picture.
+The activity diagram of the program is demonstrated by the following picture.

 ![Activity Diagram](./res/svg/activity_diagram.svg)